 ***NOTE: The above State of Connecticut Health Assessment Record replaces the Sports Physical Examination and Pre-Participation Form.

 Prescription and NON-Prescription

 Medication Policy and Administration for the Medicines Form

 In compliance with the Connecticut State Law and regulations, the Simsbury Board of Education requires a physician's authorization for a nurse to administer medication in school.
 Medication must be in a pharmacy prepared container, or the original container and brought to school by the parent/guardian.
 It must be labeled with the name of the child, the name of the drug, the strength, dosage, and frequency, along with the physician's or dentist's name.

-The form on the reverse side of this policy must be completed by the physician or dentist ordering the medicine and by the parent/guardian.
+The form must be completed by the physician or dentist ordering the medicine and by the parent/guardian.

 When a prescription is taken to the pharmacy and the medication is needed for school, please ask the pharmacist for a school container as well as a container for home.
 The pharmacist will supply a second container for administration of medicine in school.

 Please remember that all medication must be brought to school by the parent/guardian and delivered only to the school nurse.
 It must be picked up in the same manner; otherwise, it will be discarded.
 Any medication received in a non-pharmaceutical container will not be administered.

 If you have any questions on immunization requirements, please do not hesitate to contact your school nurse.